url-kaist/patchwork-plusplus/cpp/README.md

 $ make -j 16
 ```

-If you want to run demo, just run
+If you want to **run demo**, just run the following command in the top-level directory as follows:

 ```commandline
 make cppinstall_with_demo
 ```

-in the top-level directory, or
+, or

 ```commandline
 # in patchwork-plusplus directory